mezmicrosoft/Microsoft_R_Server/Flight_Delay_Prediction/README.md

 ![][image7]

-**Microsoft R Server** is fun to play with and works extrmely well with large-scale datasets.
+**Microsoft R Server** is fun to play with and works extremely well with large-scale datasets.
 When you're looking for a solution to deal with over million of records, you can definitely give a try on Microsoft R Server.

 <!-- Images -->